CLEAN WATER STARTS AT HOME

 Clean up after Rover

-Pet waste, especially in fairly densely populated areas can add excess nutrients and bacteria to local surface and groundwater.
-Clean-up after your pet and dispose of it properly and help keep the water clean.
+Pet waste, especially in fairly densely populated areas can add excess nutrients and especially bacteria to local surface and groundwater.
+Clean-up after your pet and dispose of waste properly to help keep the water safe and clean.

 Here is a win-win deal!
 Don’t throw away all that yard waste and vegetable scraps.
 Turn it into a nutrient rich natural fertilizer for your garden.
 Compost bins are available at most garden centers or you can always build one yourself.